According to a study by the Small Arms Survey, there are an estimated 10 million firearms and guns circulating in the hands of civilians in Thailand.

 Source: Reuters, “Arms smugglers get lighter sentences than bank robbers,” Yahoo News, December 18, 2013.

-Security forces in Jordan seized 300 percent more weapons and firearms on its border with Syria in 2013 when compared to 2012.
+Government security agencies in Jordan seized 300 percent more weapons and firearms on its border with Syria in 2013 when compared to 2012.

 900 weapons, 24 vehicles, and 6 million illegal drug pills were seized while attempting to be smuggled into Jordan.